RS elections 2018: A Samajwadi Party dinner that had Mayawati smiling

-A dinner hosted by the Samajwadi Party ahead of the Rajya Sabha elections has BSP supremo Mayawati smiling.
+A dinner hosted by the Samajwadi Party ahead of the Rajya Sabha elections had BSP supremo Mayawati smiling.
 The dinner raised her hopes of sending one candidate of the BSP to the Upper House of Parliament.
 The RS elections will be held on Friday.

 UP will vote on Friday to send 10 candidates to the Rajya Sabha.
-A united SP and presence of Raghuraj Pratap Singh, independent MLA from Kundla at the dinner has provided the much required re-assurance that Mayawati was looking for.
+A united SP and presence of Raghuraj Pratap Singh, independent MLA from Kundla at the dinner has provided the much-required re-assurance that Mayawati was looking for.

 The BSP has 19 MLAs and to send a candidate to the Upper House, a candidate would need 37 MLA votes.
 The SP with 47 MLAs can send one of its candidates to the Rajya Sabha.
 Mayawati would expect that the 10 surplus votes of the SP would go to her party's candidate.